Epidemiology (EPIDEMIOL)

 Prerequisite(s): Training or experience in clinical research, public health, quality improvement or health care organization leadership.
 Exceptions for these prerequisites may be made with the consent of the course director.

-Restrictions: The course cannot be repeated for credit - students who take and pass Implementation Science (IMS) 246 are not permitted to take this course.
+Restrictions: The course cannot be repeated for credit.
+Students who take and pass IMPLMT SCI 246 are not permitted to take this course.

 Activities: Web work